survivejs/site/drafts/redux-form-interview.md

 I think the person I'd most like to see gain exposure from a site like this is [Eric Berry](https://twitter.com/coderberry), the creator of [CodeSponsor](https://codesponsor.io), he's valiantly attempting to do the impossible: make open source sustainable and avoid developer burnout.
 How much money would companies have to invest to update their code base if the sole developer of a popular OSS library were to quit and walk away?
 Thousands upon thousands of dollars worldwide.
 And how much are they paying to use these libraries?
 Zero.
 Donate buttons aren't worth the pixels they're rendered with.
 There are _some_ efforts, like OpenCollective, that are beginning to address this problem, but it's still a huge problem.

 It never occurred to me that having such a popular library could be monetized through tasteful, subtle ads on the documentation pages.
 How many hours a day do we coders spend looking at documentation pages?
 And how valuable are our eyes to get ads in front of?
-If you have a product that plugs into the production stack at any place, or even a product that you want to advertise to people with healthy salaries library docs is a great place to advertise.
+If you have a product that plugs into the production stack at any place, or even a product that you want to advertise to people with healthy salaries, library docs is a great place to advertise.
 Anyone with an open source library with even a few dozen monthly downloads, should look into CodeSponsor. `$3/month > $0/month`.

 ## Any last remarks?